LearnersGuild/learnathon/instructions-facilitator.md

 - The schedule for the day
 - How pairing works
-- Who they are pairing with
+- Whom they are pairing with
 - How feedback works (share link to Feedback Log)
 - What good feedback looks like
 - How to ask for help